 All the boxes are pretty much ticked, so you already know what it is.
-I didn’t have any major issues with the shoe’s support, never rolled an ankle in these, the step transitions are very smooth thanks to the plate and the quality Zoom cushioning.
+I didn’t have any major issues with the shoe’s support, never rolled an ankle in these, the step transitions are very smooth thanks to the plate and the quality Zoom cushion.

 Another category, another near-perfect execution.

-Performance Woven underneath does a great job providing dynamic molding to your foot as it tightens up when pressure is applied, and it also makes the shoe much more breathable than its usual competition consisting of just synthetics.
+Performance Woven underneath does a great job providing dynamic lockdown to your foot as it tightens up when pressure is applied, and it also makes the shoe much more breathable than its usual competition consisting of just synthetics.

-I wouldn’t personally make this an outdoor shoe – the upper is not terrible unreliable but thin materials implemented the way it is on the AJ 34 won’t last too long while destroying them on concrete.
+I wouldn’t personally make this an outdoor shoe – the upper is not terribly unreliable but thin materials implemented the way they are on the AJ 34 won’t last too long while destroying them on concrete.

 Overall though, performance is the main factor of the shoe and performance it delivers.
 I would, of course, liked to see something more durable and more premium for $175 but that would be the only nitpick I’d have on the whole shoe.

 The AJ 34 has a quality fit and looks to be a great option for wide footers, it’s got fantastic traction that’s consistent on all floors.
-The cushion setup is about as perfect as it goes, the shoe is supportive without being bulky/slow.
+The cushion setup is about as perfect as it goes, and the shoe is supportive without being bulky/slow.

 Everything about it screams performance and versatility, so if it’s in your price range and you’re looking for a shoe that would serve you no matter the play or style, the Air Jordan 34 might really be it.